37 Different Types of Flies in Oklahoma

 They pick up prey using their back “feet” and bring it to their mouth, where they eat it while flying quietly.

 Common feeding sources include a variety of flies and other tiny insects.
-To entice a female into mating, a male offers her either alive or dead food.
+A male offers her either alive or dead food to entice a female into mating.

 April Brown Anglers are interested in identifying mayflies by appearance, activity, and life stage since they are a common food source for fish, particularly trout.

-By utilizing a fishing lure that matches the current species of Mayfly, one can boost their chances of success.
+Utilizing a fishing lure that matches the current species of Mayfly can boost one’s chances of success.

-The Ornate Snipe Fly (Chrysopilus ornatus) has black and golden-yellow bands on its abdomen that make convincing bee impersonations.
+The Ornate Snipe Fly (Chrysopilus ornatus) has black and golden-yellow bands on its abdomen, making it imitate a bee convincingly.

 This fly frequently lands on leaves.
 Few insects have a shimmer that draws attention because of their realistic gold look.